 The sponsoring group of the event can be put at legal risk; as well as the owner/renter of the media that was shown without the PPR license.
 For example, if it was a film owned or watched through the Libraries databases, the Libraries' access to the database could be revoked, among other risks.

 Does any media purchased by Binghamton University Libraries have the PPR?

-Binghamton University Libraries does not generally purchase PPR licenses.
-The only exception to this are videos found in Kanopy and Avon which have PPR licenses by default.
-If you have a question concerning an individual title and its PPR license, please contact Caryl Ward, Head of Technical Services.
+Videos found in Kanopy and Avon which have PPR licenses by default.
+If you have a question concerning an individual title and its PPR license, please contact Sarah Maximiek, Asst Head of Acquisitions or Caryl Ward, Head of Technical Services.

-Do I have to purchase the DVD or streaming video if my club or group wants to use it for a public viewing?
+Does my club or group have to purchase the DVD or streaming video if we want to use it for a public viewing?